Builder68/OpenEarlyMacsRAMexpansion/README.md

 | 5  | ON                 |               OFF   |
 | 6  | OFF                |               ON    |

-*Warning: DIP Switch is inverted, therefore switch n°1 is at the bottom.
+*Warning: DIP Switch A is inverted, therefore switch n°1 is at the bottom.
 Any other combination may cause damages*

 *Warning: For Mac 128K, system RAM must be always set to disabled*